ranchodeluxe/sheepdawg/README.md

     ```

 ## Run the AWS Lambda with Amazon S3 Tutorial Example
-0. this example is a build of the [AWS S3 Lambda tutorial](http://docs.aws.amazon.com/lambda/latest/dg/with-s3-example.html).
-If you've tried to follow that tutorial you'll notice there's a lot of trapdoors and places to get lost
+0. this example is a build of the [AWS S3 Lambda tutorial](http://docs.aws.amazon.com/lambda/latest/dg/with-s3-example.html)
 0. this example is running off a set of default config variables declared in `devops/group_vars/*.yml`. if you want to override one of these then copy and paste it into `overrides/aws_with_amazon_s3_tutorial_vars.yml`.
-Note, the only default variable that you have to change is the only the `--private-key` flag is referring to below.
-Read more about how to set that up here.
-It is the ssh private key that was previously created for this tutorial.
-You won't have access to this key if you are not me.
-Since the ec2 instance is created with this matching ssh public key. you can create your own private key and cat our the public key and add it as a variable in `devops/roles/create_`
+Note, the only default variable that you *have to change* is the `centos_ssh_public_key` which determines how you ssh into the ec2 build box.
+Read more about that in (creating-ssh-keys)[#create ssh keys]
 0. then run this ansible playbook for the tutorial and cross your fingers.

     ```bash